Why the Sinn U1 S Is the Best Diving Watch Available. Trust Me, I’m an Expert. (1010.020 Watch Review)

-If you read my article "The Top 6 Watches to Wear During the Apocalypse," you already know that the Sinn U1 Camoflage has some serious chops.
+If you read my article "The Top 6 Watches to Wear During the Apocalypse," you already know that the Sinn U1 Camoflage has some serious chops (read the full review of that watch here).
 So why did I go with the "S" model for diving?
 Simple!
 Camo is not going to do you much good when there isn't a tree for miles.
 The Black Hard Coating on the case and bezel of the "S" model will avoid reflecting light into the eyes of a baby shark, possibly enraging its mommy shark.

 And if you do encounter a shark, the S model is fully Tegimented (as opposed to only the bezel on the camo model), which means that a hardening process is applied to the outer surface of the watch, making it more resistant to scratches.
 Tegimented steel has a hardness of 1,200 Vickers on Moe's scale.
 Shark teeth have a hardness of 500, while regular stainless has a hardness of around 200.
 You do the math, your wrist will thank you!

 Additionally, all of the "U" series Sinn models are made from the same steel as German U-Boat submarines (seriously!).
 Not only is it extremely resistant to corrosion, but if you encounter a broken submarine while diving, you might be able to help the crew repair it.
 Who knows, maybe they will give you a ride in a sub for saving their asses?